SaraFerrari99/Topology-Discover/README.md

     └── README.md

 ## Running the Code
-To run the code, you have to open two different terminals.
-On the first one you should launch the ryu controller by:
+To run the code, you have to open two different terminals. <br> On the first one you should launch the ryu controller by:
 ```gradle
 cd python\ per\ creazione\ txt
 ryu-manager --observe-links ryuDiscovery.py